-Maximum number of CIP service ode Multiple_Service_Packet makes it possible to encapsulate several CIP services in a packet CIP commands in the same network packet.
+Maximum number of CIP services in a packetThe CIP service code Multiple_Service_Packet makes it possible to encapsulate several CIP services in a packetCIP services in a packetCIP commands in the same network packet.
 This field allows defining the number of commands that can be grouped in a single packet.
 This value has to be between 1 and 65535 seconds (default value: 65535).